Sbulengoma-7812/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 3-listfiles displays current directory contents in a long format.

 File 4-listmorefiles displays current directory contents, including hidden files (starting with .).
 Use the long format.

+File 5-listfilesdigitonly displays the current directory contents.

+File 6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory.

+File 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.

+File 8-firstdelete deletes  the file betty.